 Procrastination and Denial

 Procrastination and denial are common defense mechanisms that can prevent us from taking action towards our mental well-being.
-We may rationalize our avoidance by convincing ourselves that our struggles are temporary or not severe enough to warrant professional help.
+We may rationalize our mental health avoidance by convincing ourselves that our struggles are temporary or not severe enough to warrant professional help.

-Breaking the Cycle: Taking Action
+Breaking the Cycle: Overcoming Mental Health Avoidance

 While the barriers to seeking mental health support can seem formidable, it is possible to break the cycle of avoidance.
 Here are some steps you can take: